← Back to Home

 We've thought carefully about security at every level:

-- API Key Storage — Your Mistral API key is stored in your operating system's secure credential storage (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux)
+• API Key Storage - Your Mistral API key is stored in your operating system's secure credential storage (Keychain on macOS, Secret Service on Linux)

-- No Telemetry — We don't collect usage data, analytics, or crash reports.
-The app doesn't phone home.
+• No Telemetry - We don't collect usage data, analytics, or crash reports.
+The app does not phone home.

-- Local History — Conversation history is stored in a local SQLite database.
-You can export it, delete it, or move it wherever you want.
+• Local History - Conversation history is stored in a local directory.

 Getting Started